It's not always possible to identify the cause of back pain but it's rarely anything serious.

 - cauda equina syndrome (where the nerves in the lower back become severely compressed)

-If you see your GP with back pain, they will look for signs of these.
+If you see a GP with back pain, they'll look for signs of these.